ksanderer/bitq-cli/README.md

 ```

 ## Getting Started
-1. First and foremost you should setup main.conf config file:
+1. First and foremost you should setup `main.conf` config file:

         [settings]
             HOST=http://bitqwe.com
             AUTH_TOKEN=your_token_here
             BACKUP_DIR=tmp_dir

-    Note that `BACKUP_DIR` both can be absolute or
+    Note that `BACKUP_DIR` can be absolute or
     relative as well.

 2. Now we are ready to configure our first project: